JesusRivera98/JavaBasicConcepts/README.md

 <h4 align="center">Byte Stream</h4>
 Java byte streams are used to perform input and output of 8-bit bytes.
 Though there are many classes related to byte streams but the most frequently used classes are, FileInputStream and FileOutputStream.

+<h4 align="center">Character Stream</h4>
+Java Byte streams are used to perform input and output of 8-bit bytes, whereas Java Character streams are used to perform input and output for 16-bit unicode.
+Though there are many classes related to character streams but the most frequently used classes are, FileReader and FileWriter.
+Though internally FileReader uses FileInputStream and FileWriter uses FileOutputStream but here the major difference is that FileReader reads two bytes at a time and FileWriter writes two bytes at a time.

+<h4 align="center">Standard Streams</h4>
+All the programming languages provide support for standard I/O where the user's program can take input from a keyboard and then produce an output on the computer screen.
+If you are aware of C or C++ programming languages, then you must be aware of three standard devices STDIN, STDOUT and STDERR.

+* **Standard Input:** This is used to feed the data to user's program and usually a keyboard is used as standard input stream and represented as System.in.
+* **Standard Output:** This is used to output the data produced by the user's program and usually a computer screen is used for standard output stream and represented as System.out.
+* **Standard Error:** This is used to output the error data produced by the user's program and usually a computer screen is used for standard error stream and represented as System.err.

 ### Java Exceptions
 ### Final, static,
 ### Enumeration